 Abney was born in the windy city of Chicago and currently lives and works in Brooklyn, New York.
 Her work is included in collections worldwide including the Brooklyn Museum, The Rubell Family Collection in Miami’s Wynwood,The Bronx Museum, and Hong Kong.
 The Neon exhibition at the Norton museum of Art is curated by Cheryl Brutvan, Director of Curatorial Affairs, and is accompanied by a publication.

-To visit the museum and view Nina Chanel Abney’s Neon exhibit, check their website www.norton.org/exhibitions for dates, hours and admission.
+To visit the museum for new exhibits, check their website www.norton.org/exhibitions for dates, hours and admission.
 Neon is the seventh exhibition of RAW—Recognition of Art by Women.